postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ## Importing data into Postman

-You can import your Postman data (e.g. collections) as well as your API specifications directly into the app.
+You can import (e.g. collections) as well as your API specifications directly into Postman.

-To import your data into Postman, click **Import** in the upper-left corner of the Postman app.
+To import your data into Postman, click **Import** in the upper-left corner.

 ![Import modal](https://assets.postman.com/postman-docs/import-modal-2.jpg)